WHAT ARE WE LOOKING FOR? PERSON SPECIFICATION

-First Degree of a United Kingdom Higher education institution or equivalent, passed at 2.2 or above (E)The provider may consider candidates with a 3rd class degree, but these candidates will not qualify for the PGCE, only QTS (Qualified Teacher Status)
+First Degree of a United Kingdom Higher education institution or equivalent, passed at 2.2 or above (E)The provider may consider candidates with a 3rd class degree.

 English, Maths and Science GCSE grade C/4 or above or the equivalent (E)

 If your qualifications were awarded abroad, you must submit proof of equivalency from NARIC with your application.